 1987

 Mr Fred Danielsen commences as Principal.
-The school introduces an Outdoor Education Program, sending students on adventures in the bush under the care of the Outward Bound organisation.
-During Foundation Week, a plaque is unveiled to mark the site of the original St Anne’s School, the school has now been operating for seventy years.
+The school introduces an Outdoor Education Program, under care of Outward Bound and running school-based programmes in arid, coastal and tropical environments.
+During Foundation Week, a plaque is unveiled in the Townsville City Council forecourt to mark the site of the original St Anneโs School.
+The school has now been operating for seventy years.

 1988

 Boarding numbers reach 200, including international students from Hong Kong and Japan, and Tuvaluan students on an AusAid program.
-The new boys’ boarding house, Akins House, is officially opened.
+The new boysโ boarding house, Akins House, is officially opened.
+At the end of 1988 the school had 610 students.

 1990

-Mr Fred Danielsen’s resignation creates some upheaval at the school.
-Long term staff members, Mrs Nancy Armati and Mrs Desma Spiegelhauer, retire.
+Mr Fred Danielsenโs mid-year departure creates upheaval at the school.
+Long-term staff members, Mrs Nancy Armati and Mrs Desma Spiegelhauer, retire.
 The new Junior School double-storey classroom block is opened.

 1991